Kata Tjuta with Kids (The Olgas)

-I came here for Uluru, but ended up falling in love with Kata Tjuta.
-This place has a stunning landscape and is far less ‘touristy’ than Uluru.
+I came here for Uluru (Ayers Rock), but ended up falling in love with Kata Tjuta.
+This place has a stunning landscape and feels a lot less ‘touched’ than Uluru.
 Maybe that’s why it feels so special?

-I visited Kata Tjuta on a self-drive camping trip with my husband and kids.
-The Uluru-Kata Tjuta National Park was our final destination before heading back home to the East Coast of Australia.
+I visited Kata Tjuta with my husband and young kids on a Central Australia road camping trip.
 See the route we followed here: Central Australia Road Trip With Kids (The Route We Took)

-Kata Tjuta was a total surprise to me as I actually enjoyed it more than Uluru.
-As I walked among the steep domes, running my hand along their walls, I couldn’t help but imagine the history they hold.
+Kata Tjuta was a total surprise to me!
+After experiencing the magic of Uluru the day before, I wasn’t expecting to enjoy it quite as much.
+Walking among the high domes, running my hand along their walls, I couldn’t help but imagine the stories they could tell.

-I love how nothing is behind a barricade.
-You really get up close to touch and feel the huge domes as you explore the area.
-Mr nearly 4 was fascinated with touching the rock as he walked past, making observations about how hot or cold it felt.
+Nothing is behind a barricade, but signage indicates to be respectful by staying on the path.
+You really get up close to touch and feel the huge domes as you walk the paths.
+Mr nearly four was fascinated with touching the rock as he walked past, making observations about how hot or cold it felt.

 Kata Tjuta is not suitable for strollers, so you will need a baby carrier if your kids are young.
 I used the Ergo Baby Carrier and the Piggy Back Rider here. (see my baby and toddler carriers for travelling section for more details).